ncpaddle/splinter-paddlepaddle/readme.md

 > You can git clone this repo to run our codes or use BaiDu AI Studio.
 >
-> We suggest you choose BaiDu AI Studio, our program link is:  https://aistudio.baidu.com/aistudio/projectdetail/2503997?shared=1.
-You can run our codes directly.
+> We suggest you choose BaiDu AI Studio, this is our program [link](https://aistudio.baidu.com/aistudio/projectdetail/2503997?shared=1).
+You can run our codes in AI Studio directly.
 >
 > Here's what you need to pay attention to if you choose git clone this repo.